 Web & Network Calculators

-Modern digital infrastructure is governed by the physics of data transmission and the volatile economics of utility computing.
-While development often focuses on features, long-term scalability is determined by bandwidth efficiency, edge-tier optimization, and regulatory compliance.
-Our suite provides the deterministic models needed to audit egress liabilities, calculate the ROI of content delivery networks, and solve complex accessibility remediation with engineering precision.
+Modern digital infrastructure is governed by the physics of data transmission, the volatile economics of utility computing, and the compounding cost of engineering trade-offs.
+While development often focuses on features, long-term scalability is determined by bandwidth efficiency, edge-tier optimization, regulatory compliance, software sustainability, and the velocity compromises that accumulate when technical debt goes unmeasured.
+Our suite provides deterministic models to audit egress liabilities, calculate content delivery network ROI, project technical debt interest and the Innovation Gap, and solve complex accessibility remediation with engineering precision.

 API & Cloud Egress Cost Calculator